Guister/Guister.github.io/README.md

 ## Space Directive

-**Space Directive** <p align="justify"> is a traditional arcade space shooter where the player has the option to design their own levels and play them.
+<p align="justify"> <strong>Space Directive</strong> is a traditional arcade space shooter where the player has the option to design their own levels and play them.

 </p>